dcrules2/pl-sample-storacha/README.md

 }
 ```

 To test this, make sure you have `store();` at the end and run `node store`.
 Ensure you're in the `app` directory otherwise adjust the path accordingly.
+If you run into an error related to .env, please check the path in the `dotenv.config()` function.

 ## Upload to IPFS